 United Kingdom (Bristol)

 Environmental activists Zakiya Mckenzie and Jasmine Ketibuah-Foley want you to go outside and embrace the countryside, to take in all the different orchids and to go mushroom-spotting.
-Because if more people cared about nature and got involved in the projects they cared about, citizen involvement could become the key to conservation.
+If more people cared about nature and got involved in the projects they cared about, citizen involvement could become the key to conservation.

 “Quite often working class people, immigrants, refugees, black and brown people have not necessarily been tapped into by the environmental movement,” Zakiya explains.
 “The way we speak about nature and people of colour is totally wrong.
 It’s not that black and brown people don’t connect with nature, we just might do so in a way which is not necessarily recognised by the mainstream.”